crflynn/chicken-dinner/docs/pubgapi/core.rst

 Developer api keys come with a rate limit of 10 API calls per 60 seconds.
 The ``PUBGCore`` class provides a (blocking) built-in rate limiter that sleeps automatically between consecutive requests to prevent hitting the rate limit.
-If you have an API key with a higher rate limit you can provide the parameters on instantiating the ``PUBGCore`` class.

 .. warning::